rklancer/Smartgraphs/README.md

     $ sudo dscacheutil -flushcache

-#### Add an Apache reverse proxy virtual host mapping /db to the couchdb http server
+#### (but first see above) Possibly add an Apache reverse proxy virtual host mapping /db to the couchdb http server

 Add a new vhost entry similar to this in: `/etc/apache2/extra/httpd-vhosts.conf`: